ChrisEdwards/TheEffectiveDeveloperBook/manuscript/Chapter1.md

 A> **Sidebar: A warning about passion!**
 A>
-A> Please be aware that passion can lead to an unbalanced life.
+A> Be aware that passion can lead to an unbalanced life.
 Its easy to spend too much time on something you love doing.
 Resist that temptation.
 Don't neglect the important areas of your life, like family, friends, church, etc. These are essential for happiness, and they are far more important than work.
 It's tempting to believe that happiness can come from work alone.
 However, that kind of happiness is fleeting; it's a lie; burnout and sadness soon take its place.
 A>
 A> I will never forget what a wise friend once told me.
 He said, "I work to live, I don't live to work".
 This should be true for all of us.